singaround/songbook/songs/leaving-of-liverpool-leaving-of-liverpool.md

 Oh the sun is on the harbour, love\
 And I wish I could remain\
 For I know it will be a long, long time\
-until I see you again
+Until I see you again

 >***So fare thee well...***